-7. Exemption for events, activities, or enterprises conducted in domed- stadium facilities
+7. Exemption for Events, Activities, or Enterprises Conducted in Domed-Stadium Facilities or Baseball Facilities

-Any events, activities, or enterprises conducted in certain domed-stadium facilities or any open baseball site owned and operated by the state, or any of its agencies, boards, or commissions, with a seating capacity of at least 10,000 and has a professional sports franchise that participates in Class Triple A professional baseball are exempt from all state and local taxes.
-The purpose of this exemption is to promote use of the dome-stadium facility.
+Any events, activities, or enterprises conducted in certain domed-stadium facilities with a seating capacity of at least 70,000, or any open baseball site owned and operated by or for the state, with a seating capacity of at least 10,000 and has a professional sports franchise that participates in Class Triple A professional baseball are exempt from all state and local taxes.
+The purpose of this exemption is to promote use of publicly-owned facilities.